soso-song/loqal-discussion-website/README.md

 index.html
 ```

 Start from index.html.
-Click on "get started" in the bottom, then user either one of the following accounts to log in.
+Click on "get started" in the bottom, then register or use either one of the following accounts to log in.

 | Username | Password |
 | ------------- | ------------- |